 Students requiring additional testing for scores to return to baseline performance were tested no more than two times in one week.

 All ImPACT post-injury tests were reviewed by one neuropsychologist.

+It is important to clarify that ImPACT testing guidelines were at the clinical discretion of the athletic trainer working in individual schools; therefore, the testing guidelines were sometimes modified resulting in discrepancies in the number of tests administered and the duration of time between tests across students in different schools.
+Such a discrepancy is reflective of implementing policy across an entire state where fidelity of test administration was vulnerable to individual clinical decision making.

 Insert Table 2 Here